ppy/osu-wiki/news/2025/2025-03-24-community-contributors-elite-nominators-2024.md

 As usual, many thanks to the [Nomination Assessment Team](/wiki/People/Nomination_Assessment_Team) as a whole for helping decide the recipients and writing out their descriptions.
 The astute among you may notice that some recipients are themselves NAT members, but rest assured that all recognitions are team decisions by the other members.

-That should be all for now, stay tuned for a *different* kind of contributor news very soon!
+That should be all for now.
+Stay tuned for more contributor news soon!

 —the osu! team